geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 ### 2. Joining our shared GEE code repository

 Google Earth Engine allows you to have shared group folders/repositories for scripts.
 We've organized the code presented in this tutorial this way.
-Get access to the shared code repository in the code editor by:
+Instead of adding each of your emails one at a time (tedious!), you will instead join a google group that will then allow you access to the shared code repository.
+Please follow these steps:

-  - Join our Google group to access the shared code repository by clicking this link <a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a> .
+  - Join the Geohackweek Google Earth Engine Tutorial Google group by clicking this link <a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a> .
 Don't worry about posting permissions; we won't  be posting anything.
   - Accept the shared repository by clicking this link:
   <a href="https://code.earthengine.google.com/?accept_repo=users/kuhniculous/geohackweek2018" target="_blank">https://code.earthengine.google.com/?accept_repo=users/kuhniculous/geohackweek2018</a>
-  - In the code editor, go to the **Scripts tab** in the top left panel, scroll down and expand the "Shared" section.
-A directory called *geohackweek2018* should appear with read-only versions of the full scripts from each episode.
+  - In the code editor, go to the **Scripts tab** in the top left panel, scroll down and expand the "Reader" section.
+A directory called *users/kuhniculous/geohackweek2018* should appear with read-only versions of the full scripts from each episode.

 Test Link: